sumankarki9/terraform-projects/subnet-ec2-using-count/README.md

-#Terraform VPC, Subnets, and EC2 Instances
+# Terraform VPC, Subnets, and EC2 Instances using Count
-Resources using Count

 `VPC:` Creates a virtual private cloud with CIDR block 10.0.0.0/16.